learn-co-students/git-workflow-west-ds-082420/README.md

 ### Should we try it?

-Sure !
+Sure!
 But if it seems like it's becoming a hinderance to getting stuff done, go ahead and skip it

 ```python